felixSchl/neodoc/README.md

 <strong>&lt;neodoc&gt;</strong> is a revised implementation of the [docopt
 language][docopt-orig] for node.
-In brief, it offers a unique way to author command lines by writing the command line's help text first and then deriving a matching parser of it to apply against user input.
-The advantages are
+In brief, it offers a unique way to author command lines by writing the command line's help text first and then deriving a matching parser from it, which can then be applied to user input.
+The advantages are numerous:
-numerous:

 * Documentation and implementation are always in sync
 * Great discoverability for the user
 * Provokes thinking about the user first
-* No parsing code - _the docopt text **is** the code_
+* No awkward, unreadable EDSL

 This implementation features **error reporting**, both for users and developers, reading values from **environment variables**, type coercion and much more.
 For